AgrarAktionen/CI-CD/readme.md

 ---
 See the appliation subfolder

-Quarkus
+appsrv
 ---
-See the appsrv subfolder
+See the appsrv subfolder for how to use CDI in Quarkus

 www
 ---